Nupur-Makwana/Project-2_Space_Website/README.md

 # 🚀 Space Exploration - Single Page Website

-This is a single-page space-themed website.
+This is a single-page space-themed website designed and built by **me**.
 It includes sections like a hero banner, planet cards, a timeline of space missions, a styled image grid, and a responsive footer.
 Although some links and buttons are visually clickable, they do not redirect—this site is purely for visual design and layout practice.

  Features